HRLithesh05/AyurAI-Ayurvedic-Wellness-Advisor/README.md

 - ✅ Red flag detection for emergencies
 - ✅ Caution flags for serious symptoms
 - ✅ Automatic referrals to modern medicine when needed

+---

+**Made with 🌿 for holistic wellness**

+*Combining 5000 years of Ayurvedic wisdom with modern AI technology*
 - ✅ Disclaimers throughout the application
 - ✅ Educational focus, not medical advice